jimbobbennett/jims-blog/blog/content/blogs/liblab-in-a-devcontainer/index.md

 > In this post we look at how to add NPM packages to a devcontainer to use in VS Code locally or in a GitHub codespace

-I recently started at [LibLab](https://liblab.com) as a Principal Developer Advocate.
-LibLab is a tool that converts APIs into language SDKs, something I'm a big fan of as I love typesafety and the inherent documentation that comes with a good SDK.
+I recently started at [liblab](https://liblab.com) as a Principal Developer Advocate. liblab is a tool that converts APIs into language SDKs, something I'm a big fan of as I love typesafety and the inherent documentation that comes with a good SDK.
 Obviously my first job was to dive into building out an API and creating an SDK from it.

 ## Devcontainers